Log4j – Experts speak of«Internet apocalypse»

 Cybersecurity leaders must make identifying and remediating this vulnerability an absolute and immediate priority.
 Start with a detailed audit of all applications, websites and systems in your area of responsibility that are connected to the Internet or can be considered publicly accessible.
 This includes self-hosted installations of vendor products and cloud-based services.
 Pay particular attention to systems that contain sensitive operational data, for example, customer data and access credentials.

-Once this audit is complete, turn your attention to external employees and ensure they update their personal devices and routers, which are an important link in the security chain.
-This will likely require a proactive, dedicated approach, as simply issuing a list of instructions is not enough, as vulnerable routers are a potential gateway to critical enterprise applications and data assets.
+Once this audit is complete, turn your attention to external employees and ensure they update their personal devices and routers.
+They are an important link in the security chain.
+This will likely require a proactive, dedicated approach.
+As simply issuing a list of instructions is not enough, as vulnerable routers are a potential gateway to critical enterprise applications and data assets.
 They will need the support and collaboration of their entire IT team.